garrandall/popular-music-data/tracks/you-re-following-me-perry-como.md

 (Do wah, do wah!)
 That's what I said right along
 (Do wah, do wah!)
-But now it appears with time an' tears
+But now it appears with time and tears
 Have proved that I was wrong!

 You're followin' me!